TolunayMengi/GeneticAlgorithm_Based_Path_Planning/README.md

 Robot can not go west, if there are obstacles in the northwest, and southwest directions.

-Finding Best Path With Genetic Algorithm
+Finding Best Path With Genetic Algorithm:

 Using the genetic algorithm, allows us to find the best results from a randomly generated population.
 This give us the possibility to search the wide area and we can compare many different ways on this.
 The genetic algorithm in the project is coded in the C++ programming language.